maikiverse/jsonx-gen/README.md

 # JSONx-Gen

-A tool to generate extraction code from JSON schemas.
-It supports multiple programming languages and provides both a command-line interface and a REST API.
+A tool to search JSON objects for keywords and generate extraction code.
+It supports multiple programming languages and provides both a command-line interface and a webbrowser interface.

 ## Installation